03 / Protocol And ProofProofs

 Why this matters

-This keeps commercial claims auditable as the repository moves from launch-mode demonstration state toward production readiness.
+This keeps commercial claims auditable as the system moves from testnet launch posture toward production readiness.

 Disclosure limits